 - Rājasic (state of rajas): dynamic and active energy which brings about restlessness, change, passion, and self-centeredness

-- Tamasic (state of tamas): cyclical and fixed energy which brings about heaviness, inertia, ignorance, apathy and selfishness
+- Tamasic (state of tamas): cyclical and fixed energy which brings about rest, heaviness, apathy, and selfishness

 Rajas and tamas have both positive and negative aspects.
 Some schools interpret rajas as the opposite of tamas, while others hold sattva and tamas to be opposites.
 Regardless, the goal of religious and spiritual discipline and practice is to intentionally expand sattva.
 And because guna manifest in the form of desires, likes and dislikes, the ultimate goal is to transcend all three guna.

 An individual’s current guna composition is shaped by past and present karma or conduct and actions (this is why some Hindus may insist that varna is birth-based, which should not be confused with familial birth).
 Every human also has the unique ability to change their guna through their present and future karma, ie. by changing how they interact with and react to the external world.

 The predominance of a particular guna shapes an individual’s overall personality type, disposition, or temperament.
 But the dominating guna may also be different from thought to thought and action to action.
 Guna can be redirected or changed with every thought and action through knowledge, awareness, intention, and effort.
 One’s overarching guna can also change or be changed over time.
 This is key to the Hindu understanding that every individual has the capacity to grow and evolve spiritually.

 Guna are integral to the understanding of varna.
 The varying levels of the three guna are seen as indicators of varna or the best way in which an individual can serve society based on their temperament and innate tendencies, ie. personality type.
 In other words, different personality types are necessary to ensure a society, which can live comfortably, cooperatively, and in harmony.